-We love the look of these totally perfect defined curls.
+We love the look of these perfectly defined curls.
 And, they’re actually created with flexi-rods!
 Check out our hair tutorial to help you recreate no-heat curled hairstyles with hair rods.
 It’s the perfect do in advance because in the morning you just need to un-twist, add moisture and go!

 30. Jeweled Space Buns

-Space buns are one of our favorite ’90s updated hairdo.
-On thick curly hair it looks awesome because there is so much texture!
+Space buns are one of our favorite ’90s updated hairdos.
+On thick curly hair, it looks awesome because there is so much texture!
 This is a great style to start off with some extra moisture.
-To style, apply a curl defining spray all over your hair.
+To style, apply a curl-defining spray all over your hair.
 Then create two buns on the top of your head (much like as if you were creating pigtails).
 Secure with some bobby pins and get fancy by decorating your buns with little gems for a super fun and funky look.

 31. Pineapple Hair